 PHI cannot be lost – Data needs to be backed up and it must be recoverable

-You must be sure that all PHI stored by your website – or collected through it – is backed up and that it can be recovered in case of an emergency or if it is accidentally deleted.
+You must be sure all PHI stored by your website – or collected through it – is backed up and can be recovered in the event of an emergency or if it is accidentally deleted.
 Most web hosts provide this service for information stored on their servers.
-If your site sends information elsewhere – via email for example – then those messages must be backed up or archived and you must take care to ensure that those backups are robust, always available and accessible only by authorized people.
+If your site sends information elsewhere – via email for example – then those messages must be backed up or archived and you must take care to ensure those backups are robust, always available, and accessible only by authorized people.

 Note that the PHI stored in backups must also be protected in a HIPAA-compliant way — with security, authorization controls, data encryption etc.

 PHI must only be accessible by authorized personnel using unique, audited access controls